sahibkhokhar/grok-discord-bot/README.md

 - responses will include "*searched online for resources*"
 - source links will be provided (if `SHOW_SOURCES="true"`)

+### image generation usage
+to generate images, include the word "image" in your message (restricted to authorized users only):
+- `@YourBotName image a cat sitting on a rainbow`
+- `@YourBotName image cyberpunk cityscape at night`
+- `@YourBotName image abstract art with geometric shapes`

+when image generation is used:
+- only users listed in `ALLOWED_IMAGE_USERS` can use this feature
+- unauthorized users will receive a "not allowed" message
+- the bot will show both your original prompt and the AI-revised prompt
+- the generated image will be displayed in an embedded format
+- each image costs $0.07 to generate through the xAI API

 ### context behavior
 - **mentioning the bot**: uses the last 10 messages in the channel as context
 - **replying to a message**: uses only the replied-to message as context